-No. 1 Baylor wins 15th in a row, beating Oklahoma 61-57
+Baylor up to No. 1, beats Oklahoma 61-57 for 15th win in row

 Oklahoma: The Sooners went into the game as the only major conference team with three players averaging more than 15 points — Doolittle, Manek and Reaves.
 Manek was the only one to get into double figures against Baylor.

-Baylor: The Bears had never before won six consecutive Big 12 games in the same season. … The transfers came up big on a night when Butler, who was second in the Big 12 with 16.9 points a game, missed his first 10 shots and finished with only four points on 2-of-13 shooting.
-Gillespie started his career at the NCAA Division III level before walking on at Baylor.
+Baylor: The Bears had never before won six consecutive Big 12 games in the same season. … Butler, who was second in the Big 12 with 16.9 points a game, missed his first 10 shots and finished with only four points on 2-of-13 shooting.

+“He’s bailed us out of situations many times before, so it’s our job to bail him out of situations the same way he does for us,” Teague said.

 UP NEXT